in-extremis/nmplayer/README.md

 Right now, NMplayer only sends commands like play and status etc. Playlist management should be done manually or with another client for now.

-1. Install python and mpd if you do not already have those.
+1. Install python3.10+ and mpd if you do not already have those.
-2. Install python-mpd
+2. Install python-mpd2
 3. Set up mpd to the point that it should be able to start playing.
 4. Get the Raspberry Pi's IP (eg. `ifconfig`)
 5. Run `python nmplayer.py`